publiclab/mapknitter/README.md

 ## Staging infrastructure and testing

 In addition automatic testing with Travis CI - we have a branch (`unstable`) is set to auto-build and deploy to [a staging instance](http://mapknitter-unstable.laboratoriopublico.org/).
 This instance includes a copy of the production database and is intended for experimenting or debugging purposes with a production-like environment.
+We also have a `stable` build at http://mapknitter-unstable.laboratoriopublico.org/ which builds off of our `main` branch.
+Any commits or PRs merged to the main branch will trigger the `stable` server to rebuild; you can monitor progress at https://jenkins.laboratoriopublico.org/

 ****

 ## License